-Other factors like tonewoods used, neck type and construction and price also play a role.
-Below we list a few of the most common characteristics to consider.
+Other factors like tonewoods used, neck type and construction, and price also play a role.
+Below, we list a few of the most common characteristics to consider.

 Fender Telecasters are commonly built with a body made of ash or alder.
 The first one produces a nice tone but is very heavy.
-The second one offers warmth and is a bit lighter than ash.
+The second offers warmth and is a bit lighter than ash.

 Other Teles are built with mahogany for the body.
 This choice gives you enhanced sustain and a richer low-end response but also increases costs.
-However, the mantra “you get what you pay for” is very much present when it comes to guitar.
+However, the mantra “you get what you pay for” is very much present when it comes to guitars.

-Teles with humbuckers provide you with fatter tones, and are therefore popular choices for playing rock.
+Teles with humbuckers provide you with fatter tones and are, therefore, popular choices for playing rock.
 There are different pickup configurations that feature humbuckers, including HH, SH, and HS.

-If you want a versatile Tele that features at least one humbucker, consider a five-way switching system with coil splitting.
-Guitars that feature these will give you a humbucker tone as well as a single coil for ultimate versatility.
-Other options include a humbucker on the bridge position with a single coil on the neck (H-S configuration) or vice versa (S-H configuration).
+If you want a versatile Tele that features at least one humbucker, consider a five-way switching system with coil-splitting.
+Guitars that feature these will give you a humbucker tone as well as a single-coil for ultimate versatility.
+Other options include a humbucker on the bridge position with a single-coil on the neck (H-S configuration) or vice versa (S-H configuration).

 The neck and fretboard characteristics are largely personal choices, so you’d have to try a few and see what you like.

-To recap our best picks, the Charvel Joe Duplantier San Dimas Style 2 HH is our top pick for this list and comes with a higher output thanks to its two humbuckers, part of the design choices made by Charvel and Gojira’s frontman and guitarist Joe Duplantier.
+To recap our best picks, the Charvel Joe Duplantier San Dimas Style 2 HH is our Top Pick for this list and comes with a higher output thanks to its two humbuckers, part of the design choices made by Charvel and Gojira’s frontman and guitarist Joe Duplantier.

-The Squier Affinity Series Telecaster Deluxe is our budget Choice and a great option for students and beginners.
+The Squier Affinity Series Telecaster Deluxe is our Budget Choice and a great option for students and beginners.
 With a combination of genuine Tele feel with an emphatic humbucker tone, this is a nice yet affordable instrument.